PilotsEYE.tv

 The seventh eye on the tail

 At the highest point on what is currently the largest passenger airplane in the world, on the fin, is the ETACS or tail camera.
 This mini camera gives the pilots a bird’s eye view of the plane.
-This is absolutely essential for moving on the ground as an Airbus A380 measures almost 80 meters across.
-For the first time PilotsEYE.tv was allowed to tap the camera signal.
+This is essential for moving on the ground as an Airbus A380 measures almost 80 meters across.
+For the first time, PilotsEYE.tv was allowed to tap the camera signal.

 This Airshow is not just a bunch of hot air